 Land Leased for Residential Purposes

-Consistent with the existing Ontario NRRPR, certain leases of land for residential purposes would be eligible for an enhanced Ontario NRRPR with modified thresholds compared to those applicable to other transactions eligible for the enhanced relief.
+Consistent with the Ontario NRRPR, certain leases of land for residential purposes are eligible for an enhanced Ontario NRRPR with modified thresholds compared to those applicable to other transactions eligible for the enhanced relief.

-The enhanced Ontario NRRPR for leased land would generally provide for a rebate of up to $26,400 (e.g., 100 per cent of the 8 per cent provincial portion of the HST for certain leases of land for residential purposes with a fair market value up to $330,000).
-This $26,400 maximum rebate amount would be maintained for certain leases of land for residential purposes (based on a fair market value above $330,000 and up to $495,000).
+The enhanced Ontario NRRPR for leased land generally provides for a rebate of up to $26,400 (e.g., 100 per cent of the 8 per cent provincial portion of the HST for certain leases of land for residential purposes with a fair market value up to $330,000).
+This $26,400 maximum rebate amount is maintained for certain leases of land for residential purposes (based on a fair market value above $330,000 and up to $495,000).

-The $26,400 maximum rebate amount would decrease in a linear manner for certain leases of land for residential purposes (fair market value between $495,000 and $610,500) until it reaches $7,920.
-For land leased for residential purposes with a fair market value above $610,500, a rebate of up to $7,920 would continue to be available.
+The $26,400 maximum rebate amount decreases in a linear manner for certain leases of land for residential purposes (fair market value between $495,000 and $610,500) until it reaches $7,920.
+For land leased for residential purposes with a fair market value above $610,500, a rebate of up to $7,920 continues to be available.

 A person may be eligible for the rebate if they make an exempt supply of land that results in a deemed supply and that is: